-Among the machine learning algorithms, XGBoost performs best at predicting the subsequent success of directors using both excess votes and total votes as measures of director performance.
-Directors predicted to be in the bottom percentile as predicted by XGBoost have an average observed excess shareholder support of -3.1%, whereas the average observed excess support is 1.2% for directors in the top percentile of predicted performance.
+XGBoost and Lasso have an average observed excess shareholder support of -3.1% and -2.6%, respectively, whereas the average observed excess support is 1.2% and 1.8% for directors in the top percentile of predicted performance.

 Figure 1 presents the average observed level of shareholder support for directors across the ten deciles of predicted performance for OLS and for the machine learning algorithms in the 2012-14 test period.
-The figure documents that the mean shareholder support for a director is an increasing function of the predicted one for all the machine learning algorithms, but not for the OLS model.
+The figure documents that the mean shareholder support for a director is an increasing function of predicted support for all the machine learning algorithms, but not for the OLS model.
 The difference in the predictive ability of various models illustrates the difference between standard econometric approaches and machine learning.
-OLS fits the data well in sample but poorly out of sample.
-In contrast, machine learning algorithms are specifically designed to predict well out of sample.

 The inability of the OLS model to predict director performance could potentially occur because the particular model we picked was not well specified.
-For this reason, in Appendix Table IA1, we present various OLS specifications that include director, firm, and board-level variables that have been used in the prior literature.
+For this reason, in Appendix C, we present various OLS specifications that include director, firm, and board-level variables that have been used in the prior literature.
 We also include industry and time fixed effects in various specifications.
 It is important for us to use only the ex-ante variables that would be available to the nominating committee when they pick new directors.
-To compare the out-of-sample predictable power of these specifications, we calculate the Akaike Information Criterion (AIC) for each model and report it in the last row.
+For each model, we present specifications with excess votes as the dependent variable (with and without year and industry fixed effects) as well as with total votes (including firm-year fixed effects, see Gormley and Matsa, 2014).
+To compare the out-of-sample predictable power of these specifications, we calculate the Akaike Information Criterion (AIC) for each model.
 The AIC provides each specification's out-of-sample prediction error and allows us to compare the relative quality of OLS models presented.
-The OLS model used in Table 3 corresponds to Model (4) of the Appendix Table IA1, which gives the lowest AIC error.
+The OLS model used in Table 3 corresponds to Model (5) of the Appendix C Table, which has the lowest AIC error.
+For the provides are allowed as the compare the relative quality of OLS models presented.